Home Nature Trees & Plants The Strange Bottle Tree of Queensland

 The Strange Bottle Tree of Queensland

 The strange Bottle Tree of Queensland is nature’s wonderful gift.
-The Brachychiton Rupestris also known as a narrow-leaved bottle tree or Queensland bottle tree originally classified in the family of Sterculiaceae, which is now within Malvaceae, is native to Queensland, Australia.
+The Queensland bottle treeBrachychiton Rupestris” also known as a narrow-leaved bottle tree, It is originally classified in the family Sterculiaceae, within Malvaceae, and is native to Queensland, Australia.

-The spectacular dense crown is beautifully covered with long, pointed, gray-green leaves.
+The spectacular, dense crown is beautifully covered with long, pointed, gray-green leaves.
 The bottle tree produces yellowish flowers in spring.
 It is also unbeatable as a feature tree in a larger space where its exclusive form can be completely valued.

 Bottle Tree of Queensland Brachychiton Rupestris1